Planning to visit the Arthur-Pieman?

 Arthur Pieman Conservation Area permit package

-With your pass purchase, you'll receive a complimentary Arthur-Pieman Conservation Area Recreational Driving Guide [PDF 12.4 Mb] and a Recreational Driving DVD, presented by Nick Duigan.
+With your pass purchase, you'll receive a complimentary Arthur-Pieman Conservation Area Driving Guide and a Recreational Driving DVD, presented by Nick Duigan.
 Together, the products provide essential driving safety information, detailed maps of the tracks available for you to explore, and interpretive notes on the cultural and natural features of the area.

-Travelling south of Sea Devil Rivulet (Pieman River Track and Interview Mine Track)
+The decision applies to tracks south of Sea Devil Rivulet located near Sandy Cape and includes the Pieman River Track and the Interview Mine Track.